 A freethinker is someone who understands their cultural narrative.
 They care about the difference between folklore and facts.
 This distinction helps them see beyond the bias and prejudice of folklore and superstition.
 Understanding the source of our beliefs allows us to examine them and decide whether they make sense.
 Let’s look at an example.

 We can trace the origins of these spirit apparitions to earlier religions.
 Our ideas about these entities come from Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Then through one of the most significant rebranding efforts in history, these mythologies became the Abrahamic religions of Christianity, Islam, and Judaism.

 These ancient mythologies have no factual basis.
-The collection of texts often used to substantiate their divine origins are copies of stories from the ancient mystery religions.
+The collection of texts often used to substantiate their divine origins are stories from the ancient mystery religions.
 The Rosetta stones discovered in Egypt in 1799 enabled us to decipher Akkadian and Sumerian cuneiform languages.
 By the 1850s, the mythology of the Abrahamic faiths came to light, and this revelation was not discounted but explained away as follows: